 Cellos are very delicate instruments that can get scratched or broken very easily due to their size and weight.
 Even if you are extremely careful with your cello, storing and carrying it in a cello bag may lead to damage if the cello accidentally bumps into a wall or drops.
-That’s where hard cello cases come into play.
-We’re going to talk about the best hard cello cases that are available on the market.
+You want to make sure that you get a durable cello case or bag to reduce the number of scratches and damage your receive from frequent excursions out of the house away from its cello stand or a storage area.
+In this article, we will show you what the best cello cases and cello bags are so that you can be sure you will be able to protect your cello in the best way possible.

-When picking your cello case or gig bag, consider how you will be carrying your cello and how often.
-If you fly a lot buy one of the hard flight cases below.
+When picking your cello case or cello gig bag, consider how you will be carrying your cello and how often.
+If you fly a lot, buy one of the hard flight cases below.
 If mostly bike or walk, the lightweight Accord cello case or gig bag is probably best.
 If you just need a high-quality cello case, the BAM France case will suffice.
-With that in mind, let’s get to the best hard cello cases and gig bags.
+With that in mind, let’s get to the best hard cello cases and cello bags.

 The Bam France 1001S cello case is our favorite cello case because of its superior protection.
 It was built with the traveling cellist in mind so it’s able to withstand damage other cellos would fail to protect.